Widening Access to

 Clinical Psychology Volunteer

 Even though I want to be a psychologist, I find psychologists really scary and there’s a power imbalance.
 But everyone here is just lovely, they are very approachable and laid back.
-Just go for it.
-If you need anything just ask.
-I now know that psychologists are not that scary!
-You can tell everyone is passionate about what they do, they do care and they do make a difference.

-I have had careers advisor after career advisor and not one of them told me the right information.
 The only time I have found out exactly what I need to do to get into the careers I want to be in is from speaking to another assistant psychologist at Mindful Life.